Faculty and Staff Tuition Waiver

 - course must take place outside of their regularly scheduled work time

 Note: additional fees may be assessed for some classes.
-These fees average $30.00 per course, but some are significantly lower or higher than this figure and are NOT covered by the University Further Education policy.
+These fees average $30.00 per course, but some are significantly lower or higher than this figure and are NOT covered by the University Faculty and Staff Tuition Waiver policy.
 Faculty and staff members wishing to enroll in classes with additional lab/class fees will be responsible for paying the additional lab/class fees.

 A scholarship to assist with the cost of books and materials may be available on a semester basis for employees, subject to annual salary limitations.
 Information is available on the Staff Council website here